 In August 2011, we entered into a Strategic Development Services and Equity Participation Agreement, or the Development Agreement, with STRATEC Biomedical Systems AG, pursuant to which STRATEC undertook the development of the Simoa HD-1 instrument for manufacture and sale to us or a partner whom we designate.
 Under the Development Agreement, we were required to pay a fee and issue to STRATEC warrants to purchase 2,000,000 shares of our Series A-3 Preferred Stock at an exercise price of \$0.001 per share, all of which have been exercised as of June 30, 2017.
 These fees and warrants were subject to a milestone based payment schedule.
 The Development Agreement was amended in November 2016.
 The Amendment reduced our obligation to satisfy a minimum purchase commitment under the Supply and Manufacturing Agreement described below.
-Additionally, the parties agreed on additional development services for an additional fee, which is payable when the additional development.
-The services are expected to be completed during the year that was associated with the final milestone due under the terms of the Development Agreement.
+Additionally, the parties agreed on additional development services for an additional fee, which is payable when the additional development is completed.
+This fee includes the final milestone payment that was associated with the final milestone due under the terms of the Development Agreement.
 The services are expected to be completed during the year ending December 31, 2018.